truecms/design-system-components/packages/form/README.md

 ## Release History

+* v1.0.0 - 7f941cd: Document stewardship responsibilities under the TrueCMS organisation, lock the Node 22 baseline into the governance docs, and ship bundle parity plus dry-run release safeguards so Drupal 11 users and npm consumers remain supported

 * v0.1.6 - Update core package dependency to use the latest version
-* v0.1.5 - Update version for the dependency: @gov.au/core
+* v0.1.5 - Update version for the dependency: @truecms/core
 * v0.1.4 - Add margin between text area and form labels, hint text and error messages.
 * v0.1.3 - Remove --save-dev flag from readme instructions.
 * v0.1.2 - Remove hint text colours as they are now in core.